General Disinfection Procedure

 hotfixes for your Windows version.

 - Teach users to click “No” when asked if they want to install something they didn’t

-expressly visit a site to download.
+expressly request to download.

 - Show users where the “Del” key is located and demonstrate how to push it when they receive spam.

 - Explain to users that any file that comes from someone they don’t know and any unexpected file that comes